Career and College Advisor Notes for February 2025

 Leadership 1000 Scholarship - Application Due November 30

-Seniors, if you're considering attending a 2- or 4-year college or university in Washington State and meet the income eligibility guidelines, apply for the Leadership 1000 scholarship.
+Seniors, if you're considering attending a 2- or 4-year college or university in Washington state and meet the income eligibility guidelines, apply for the Leadership 1000 scholarship.
 The award is $5,000 per year and it's renewable for 4 years ($20,000 total).
 The application does include several short essays, but all students who meet the income criteria are encouraged to apply—it's worth your effort!
-A guide to the application process is attached, and there is an optional webinar on Nov.
-8 from 6-7 p.m. to help students navigate the process.
+A guide to the application process is attached.

 Hagan Scholarship - Application Due December 1